-- Use good quality flat-based cookware on all electric heat sources. - Ensure pans have clean, dry bases before use. - Ensure pans match size of heating area. - Remember good quality pans retain heat well, so generally only a low or medium heat is necessary. - Use badly dented or distorted pans. - Leave an element switched on when not cooking. - Cook food directly on the hotplate. - Ensure pan handles are positioned safely and away from heat sources. - Lift pans, do not drag. - Use pan lids except when frying. - Deal with spillage immediately but with care.
+- Use good quality flat-based cookware on all electric heat sources. - Ensure pans have clean, dry bases before use. - Ensure pans match size of heating area. - Remember good quality pans retain heat well, so generally only a low or medium heat is necessary. - Ensure pan handles are positioned safely and away from heat sources. - Lift pans, do not drag. - Use pan lids except when frying. - Deal with spillage immediately but with care.